Graylog2/graylog2-server/UPGRADING.md

 Any existing Active Directory User Asset import configurations will be automatically updated to use the SID as the Unique ID attribute, potentially changing the behavior of subsequent imports by those configurations.

-## AWS Security Lake input log parsing changes
+## Input log parsing changes

-Several log parsing changes have been made to the AWS Security Lake input in preparation for Illuminate parsing content.
+Log parsing changes have been made several inputs in preparation for Illuminate parsing content.
+Note that additional message parsing for these inputs is expected to be released in an upcoming release of Graylog Illuminate.

+### AWS Security Lake input

 Changed fields:
 - `message`: Now contains the full JSON content of the log message.
 The `vendor_event_description` field now contains the previous `message` field value for backwards-compatibility.